 We eat cabbage and beef soup at my house all.
 The.
 Damn.
 Time.

-For the people wondering what I actually eat day-to-day, this is it right here.
+For the people wondering what I genuinely eat day-to-day, this is it right here.
 When the weather is chilly, there is nothing more satisfying than a big hot bowl of cabbage soup with beef.
-This meal really embodies my daily approach to cooking: simple as can be.
+This meal embodies my daily approach to cooking: simple as can be.

 Basic ingredients.
-Simple, straightforward ingredients that taste amazing and easy to find at your local grocery store.
+Uncomplicated, straightforward ingredients that taste amazing and easy to find at your local grocery store.

 Easy.
 If you can chop and turn a burner on, you got this.
 My partner who “doesn't know how to cook” fixes this for our family all the time.
 Hand to heart, if he can do it so can you.

 Electrolytes.
 The stuff plants crave!
-Electrolytes are actually a pretty big deal when you’re on a ketogenic diet.
+In all seriousness, electrolytes are a pretty big deal when you’re on a ketogenic diet.
 They can make or break your entire day.
 Low electrolytes can be the culprit for fatigue, headaches, muscle spasms, and nausea.
-If you are experiencing the dreaded “keto flu”, have a migraine that just won’t let up or getting leg cramps, throw an extra bouillon cube (or two!) in the pot.
-Sodium is your friend on keto and this cabbage soup recipe just might turn your day around.
+If you are experiencing the dreaded “keto flu,” have a migraine that just won’t let up or getting leg cramps, throw an extra bouillon cube (or two!) in the pot.
+Sodium is your friend on keto, and this cabbage soup recipe just might turn your day around.